When you open a report, a graph and a table are displayed. They show different views of the same data.

 - Click Export filtered data (.CSV).
 A dialog is displayed with all the data you can export.

-The data is grouped into the following categories: Standard profile data and Custom fields.
+The data is grouped into the following categories: Standard profile data, Custom fields, and Decision reasons.
 The raw data contains more information than is displayed in the graph and table.
 To learn what data can be exported for your report, see Application reports, Task reports, Check reports, and the Audit metrics report.

 - Select the data you would like to export.
 To see data from a different category, click the name of the category.
 You can also use the search tool at the top of the dialog to search for specific data.